-If you’re still making spaghetti with jarred tomato sauce, you’re missing out on the nuances of flavor that you’ll only ever get from making your own sauce from scratch.
+If you’re still making spaghetti with jarred tomato sauce, you’re missing out on the nuances of flavor that you’ll only ever get from making your own sauce from scratch with this Homemade Spaghetti & Meat Sauce recipe.

 You might be thinking that it’s just so much easier to open a jar of sauce, but if you care at all about what goes into your meal, you might want to start making your own tomato sauce.